 November: OK now we are back and time to get stuck in as I have stuff I want to make.
 Gary has a woodworking thing going on to match my dressmaking; I dream of us making and upholstering furniture together one day, but for now, we are creating our making space.

 The original configuration had a wall unit where we kept storage boxes full of various stuff.
-Initially, the plan was to create cupboards then reuse the shelves above but once the lower storage was made I actually felt I liked having the extra work surface and also a bit of clear wall.
+Initially, the plan was to create cupboards and then reuse the shelves above but once the lower storage was made I actually felt I liked having the extra work surface and also a bit of clear wall.
 I’d like some pictures there eventually.
 So the revised plan is for a set of cupboards made from MDF and whatever leftovers we have in the house.
 The cupboards are deeper than the shelves they are replacing.
 Plenty of room hopefully not only for my sewing stash but my art stash as well.
-Further along, there is going to be a floor to ceiling pull-out system for Gary’s stuff.
+Further along, there is going to be a floor-to-ceiling pull-out system for Gary’s stuff.
 There will also still be his desk space and more work surface for me.

 Gary’s end of the room is more or less unchanged, we are losing one filing cabinet and the contents of this will go into the upright cupboard.
 The other side of the tall cupboard is where he will build the new cupboards.